Today’s Wonder of the Day was inspired by Su. Su Wonders, “Do you like Jazz?” Thanks for WONDERing with us, Su!

-In the past 100 years, jazz has continued to evolve, led by brilliant musicians such as Louis Armstrong, Duke Ellington, Charlie Parker and Miles Davis.
-Today, there are more than two dozen distinct jazz styles, including traditional jazz, swing, bebop, cool jazz, fusion and jazz rock.
+In the past 100 years, jazz has continued to evolve.
+It’s been led by brilliant musicians such as Louis Armstrong, Duke Ellington, Charlie Parker, and Miles Davis.
+Today, there are over two dozen distinct jazz styles.
+These include traditional jazz, swing, bebop, cool jazz, fusion, and jazz-rock.

-Although improvisation creates great variety in jazz, most jazz is very rhythmic, possesses a forward momentum (called “swing”) and uses expressive notes (called “blue” notes) that are slightly lower in pitch than those on the major scale.
-You will also often hear “call and response” patterns in jazz, in which one instrument or voice answers another.
+Most jazz is very rhythmic, possesses a forward momentum (called “swing”), and uses expressive notes (called “blue” notes).
+These notes are slightly lower in pitch than those on the major scale.
+You will also often hear “call and response” patterns, in which one instrument or voice answers another.